-Kids use up a lot of energy and we know that fuelling their bodies is so important to keep them healthy and going all day.
-Fuelling their minds is just as important.
-The brain uses glucose as an energy source so the correct foods as part of a healthy, balanced diet will make sure kids stay focused in school and throughout the entire day.
+We all use up a lot of energy and we know that fuelling their bodies is so important to keep them healthy and going all day.
+Fuelling our minds is just as important particularly when studying or doing exams.
+The brain uses glucose as an energy source so the correct foods as part of a healthy, balanced diet will make sure we stay focussed throughout the entire day.
 Here are some foods to include at meal times which I like to call brain superheroes!

 1. Wholegrains– these are a low glycaemic index food which means that when they are eaten they release glucose slowly throughout the body.
 This is good for our brains as it means we avoid a sharp burst of energy and focus and then a slump and the inability to focus.
 Try to choose mostly wholegrain sources of breads, cereals, rice, pasta etc for meal times to maintain levels of concentration.
-Perfect for keeping kids going during school and at home!
+Perfect for keeping us going during school, study time and at home!

 2. Omega 3 fatty acids– these are essential fatty acids which cannot be made in the body and must be obtained from the diet.
 EPA and DHA contained in oily fish are super brain boosting foods and can be used very easily by the body.
 Essential fatty acids can also be obtained from plant foods like flaxseeds, soya beans, walnuts and pumpkin seeds.
-If your child doesn’t like the taste of fish and doesn’t fancy any of the other plant foods listed consider an omega 3 supplement.
+If you do not like the taste of fish and do not fancy any of the other plant foods listed consider an omega 3 supplement.

 3.Green Veg: You’ve heard it before and I’ll say it again: EAT YOUR GREENS!
-Broccoli contains vitamin K which can help to aid concentration and brain function so these little green powerhouses are brilliant for your little one’s mind.
+Broccoli contains vitamin K which can help to aid concentration and brain function so these little green powerhouses are brilliant for our mind.

 4. Blueberries – beautiful brain boosting berries!
 These yummy little superstars have been shown to help delay short term memory loss.
 Who would have thought?!
 Add them to cereal, yoghurt and salads or as a tasty sweet snack in lunchboxes